 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More heavily discounted: Has been available for much longer (launched in September 2009).

-Reasons to prefer the Canon Rebel T5i:
+Arguments in favor of the Canon EOS Rebel T5i:

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.